 Common Questions

-Can you cold smoke brie?
+Can you hot smoke brie?

-Yes, that is our method of choice.
 We've tried hot smoking brie and it melts too fast.
 We've tried several times both with it plain and wrapped in a pastry and that method just doesn't work as well as cold smoking.
 If you like your brie hot simply smoke it cold first and then use it like you would any brie wheel.
 Wrap in crescent dough, pie crust, or puff pastry with some fig jam, top with nuts, and bake.

 Can I smoke the brie in a cold smoker box?